aidanpak/YoutubeAutomationProject/README.md

 # YoutubeAutomationProject

+DESCRIPTION:
 An Application that automates a WatchLater Youtube Playlist.
-Using the Youtube Data API, webscraping, and browser automation.
+Using the Youtube Data API v3, webscraping, and browser automation.

-Outline of Project
+IMPLEMENTATION TO PRIVATE YOUTUBE ACCOUNT.
+- steps:
+  - get credentials for Youtube Data API v3
+  - create file config_API.py #secrets_file with your API Key
+  - then will be accessed in Script via YoutubeAPI_connection.py

+PACKAGE INSTALLATION:
-- will need directories...
+will need
-  - youtube api -->
-    - connection to api file
-    - getting subscriber list file
-  - automation (every chrome login) --> every time login to website will run the script
-  - webscraping --> to return all videos on page
-    - locators
-    - pages
-    - parsers

-- Libraries needed
-  - libraries to use Google API
-    - google-api-python-client
+- google-api-python-client	2.4.0	2.4.0
-  - chrome driver stuff for automation
-  - webscraping
-    - beautiful soup
-    - requests

-Notes:
-- make sure to not publish with my api_key.. lol
+INSTALLATION..
+In your interpreter..

+'''
+pip install google-api-python-client
+'''